ahmeterdem1/YZV448E-term-project/README.md

 ```

+Note that, this command may take over 15 minutes to complete.
+It needs to install
+CUDA compatible Torch to the docker environment, which takes time.

 The startup of the FastAPI server may take a few minutes as it loads the ML models.
 You can check the logs
 in the mean time via: